topo-gps/ios-manual/en/waypoint_edit.rst

    *A pop-up with five possibilities to modify a waypoint.*

-The pop-up shows four possibilities to modify the waypoint.
+The pop-up shows five possibilities to modify the waypoint.

 - *Edit text*: Allows you to :ref:`edit the title and description <ss-waypoint-edit-title>` of a waypoint.
 - *Edit photos*: Allows you to :ref:`edit the photos <ss-waypoint-edit-photos>` of a waypoint.